JTohall/Pands_Project/README.md

 * **Sample**<br/>
 From the sample command we will receive an output of 15 random lines from the date set underneath the column headers.
 Each time this command is executed, a different sample is outputted.
 Again, we can edit the number of sample lines we wish to see, I chose 15 lines as I thought it was a large enough number to gather some insight of the data recorded.
 From the sample lines outputted we can see the three different species of Iris are Virginica, Setosa and Versicolor.
 In total we have 6 lines of data for Setosa, 6 lines for Virginica, and 3 lines for Versicolor.
 I think this is a reasonable sample number for each species as it will be unlikely that I would get an even 5 lines for each of the species.
 If the output was heavily uneven or there was a species missing from the sample then I would execute the command again.
 On the left of the table we see a column of different numbers, these are the line numbers which tell us where on the table the sample line is from. <br/>
-If I were to only analyse the data below, I would assume that the Setosa was the smaller of the three species given the petal width of the Setosa on average is 0.2, and the largest petal length counted is 1.6.
+If I were to only analyse the data given below, I would assume that the Setosa was the smaller of the three species given the petal width of the Setosa on average is only 0.2, and its largest petal length counted is 1.6.
+The smallest petal length for the Versicolor is 3.6, and the smallest for the Virginica is 5.5, which shows a 2cm differernce between the Setosa's largest petal length and the next species smallest petal length.
+When we look at sepal width however, its the Versicolor with the smaller numbers, Setosa then seems to have the smaller Sepal Lengths.
 The Versicolor and Virginica species seem to be more similar in size, however the Virginica is recording the larger numbers across all the columns.
+It will be interesting to see if this short analysis of a sample of data is still accurate when analysing the full data set.

 ```
      sepal_length  sepal_width  petal_length  petal_width     species